 - Encouragement to report observed instances of sexual harassment, even where the victim of the harassment has not complained

-- Information about the person(s) to whom a report of sexual harassment should be made
+- Information about the District's procedure for investigating complaints and person(s) to whom a report of sexual harassment should be made.

 ix.
 Disciplinary measures

 - Any student who engages in sexual harassment of anyone at school or at a school-sponsored or school-related activity is in violation of this policy and shall be subject to disciplinary action.
 For students in grades 4 through 12, disciplinary action may include suspension and/or expulsion, provided that in imposing such discipline the entire circumstances of the incident(s) shall be taken into account.

 - The District will also take any appropriate action against any employee who engages in sexual harassment/discrimination.